js1-lgtm/delegate-lens/replit.md

 5. Add as `STRIPE_WEBHOOK_SECRET` environment variable in Replit

 The webhook uses signature verification to ensure requests are legitimate Stripe events.
 All events are logged to the console for monitoring.

+**Email Confirmation:**
+When a checkout session completes successfully, the webhook automatically sends a confirmation email to the customer using nodemailer.
+The email includes:
+- Welcome message with purchased plan details (identified via session metadata)
+- Link to access the dashboard
+- Professional HTML formatting with responsive design
+- Graceful handling of missing email credentials (logs warning but continues processing)

 ## External Dependencies